Meet the New Kaseware Team Members

 Thank you Dave and Sarah.
 We are so excited to have you both on our team!

-Korinne Condie is the Chief Customer Officer at Kaseware at Kaseware.
+Korinne Condie is the Chief Customer Officer at Kaseware.
 She is a former government contractor with extensive experience in system engineering, operations and customer success within both government and corporate organizations.

 Share this post on social media.